the latest copy

 3.3 ProCo reserves the right to amend the Goods Specification if required by any applicable statutory or regulatory requirements.

 4. DELIVERY OF GOODS

-- 4.2 The parties shall specify in the Order how Goods are to be delivered to the Customer or if the Customer will collect the Goods from ProCo.
+4.2 The parties shall specify in the Order as to how Goods are to be delivered to the Customer or if the Customer will collect the Goods from ProCo.
 Where:

-- 4.2.1 ProCo agrees to shall deliver the Goods to the Customer, the “Delivery Location” shall be the location set out in the Order or such other location as the parties may agree;
+- 2.1 ProCo agrees to deliver the Goods to the Customer, the “Delivery Location” shall be the location set out in the Order or such other location as the parties may agree;

-- 4.2.2 the parties agree that the Customer shall collect the Goods from ProCo the “Delivery Location” shall be ProCo’s premises at Parkway Close, Parkway Industrial Estate, Sheffield, S9 4WJ or such other location as may be advised by ProCo before delivery.
+- 2.2 the parties agree that the Customer shall collect the Goods from ProCo, the “Delivery Location” shall be either ProCo’s Sheffield premises at Parkway Close, Parkway Industrial Estate, Sheffield, S9 4WJ; or ProCo’s Stansted premises at Units 2&3, M11 Business Link, Parsonage Lane, Stansted, CM24 8GF; or such other location as may be advised by ProCo before delivery.
 The Customer shall collect the Goods from ProCo within three (3) Business Days of ProCo notifying the Customer that the Goods are ready.